+In this report, we aim to delineate the longevity of immunological responses of the six vaccine schedules in Com-COV2.
 Understanding the different rates of waning after primary immunisation will not only inform national immunisation programmes on the necessity for further boosting against COVID-19, but also how best to use these novel vaccine platforms against other pathogens.
-We therefore present secondary and exploratory analyses from Com-COV2, delineating the longevity of immunological response.

 Methods